WarperSanPlus/Photos-Cloud-Depart/README.md

 - [ ] Clean components by set 'user-select' to 'none'.
 - [ ] Check if the different page's menu's options are appropriate
+- [ ] Check if everything is working

 # WIP
 - [x] Donner accès à la fonction octroyer/enlever le droit administrateur[^1].